Peter Ricketts

-Peter Forbes Ricketts, Baron Ricketts, (born 30 September 1952) is a retired British senior diplomat and a life peer.
+Peter Forbes Ricketts, Baron Ricketts, (born 30 September 1952) is a British life peer and retired senior diplomat.
 He has sat as a crossbencher in the House of Lords since 2016.

 Ricketts served as chair of the Joint Intelligence Committee (JIC) under Prime Minister Tony Blair.
 He was the UK government's first national security adviser from 2010 from 2012, serving under Prime Minister David Cameron.

 Personal life

 Ricketts attended Bishop Vesey's Grammar School, Sutton Coldfield, and Pembroke College, Oxford, where he read English Literature.
 He married Suzanne Horlington; they have two adult children.

 Diplomatic career

 Ricketts began his career in the Foreign and Commonwealth Office in 1974 and served as the Assistant Private Secretary to former Foreign Secretary Geoffrey Howe.
 He later served as the Permanent Representative to NATO in Brussels.
 Apart from Brussels, he has been posted to Singapore, Washington DC and Paris.

 He served under Prime Minister Tony Blair as Chairman of the Joint Intelligence Committee, leading him to give evidence to The Iraq Inquiry ("The Chilcot Report") in November 2009.
 From 2006 to 2010, Ricketts served under Blair and Prime Minister Gordon Brown as the Permanent Secretary for the Foreign and Commonwealth Office.

 He served under Prime Minister David Cameron as the UK National Security Adviser from 2010 to 2012.
 He replaced Peter Westmacott as HM Ambassador to France effective January 2012, with Kim Darroch taking Ricketts's old role as National Security Adviser.

 In January 2016, he stepped down as the UK Ambassador to France and retired from the Diplomatic Service.